nlpsandbox/nlpsandbox.io/wiki/608223-2014i2b2NLPDeidChallengeDataset.md

 ### Dataset Size

 60% of the 2014 i2b2 dataset were released to the public as a training dataset.
-The remaining 40% of clinical notes were used as goldstandard to evaluate the performance of the de-identification models submitted by participants to the challenge (see **Table 2**).
+The remaining 40% of clinical notes were used as a gold standard to evaluate the performance of the de-identification models submitted by participants to the challenge (see **Table 2**).
 All the annotated sensitive information was replaced by synthetic surrogates to prevent information leakage.
 The training and evaluation datasets are available from [this page](i2b2-dataset-dl).

 **Table 2**. shows the number of patients, records and the total number of annotations in the training and evaluation sets of the challenge.
 The names of the files included in the training and evaluation dataset followed this format: `<patient_id>-<record_id>.xml`